Refinishing Old Hardwood Floors

 If your floors were finished before 1978, there’s a chance they could contain lead-based finishes.
 Testing is quick, and if you find lead, consider bringing in a professional for the sanding phase.

-Old hardwood floors restoration also includes fixing really damaged parts.
+Old hardwood floor restoration also includes fixing really damaged parts.
 Before you start sanding and staining, you’ll want to take care of any necessary repairs of the hardwood.
 If you’ve got a plank that’s cracked, splintered, or just too worn, replacing it is the way to go.
 Don’t worry if the new plank looks a little different.
 It’ll blend in once the entire floor is sanded and refinished.

 Repair